baltimoreheritage/tours/_posts/2015-11-07-mount-vernon-slavery-emancipation.md

 ## Garrett Jacobs Mansion (1853) - 11 W. Mt.
 Vernon Place
 Robert and Elizebth Garrett commissioned house, designed by Louis L. Long

-Born in 1847, Robert Garrett was followed by two brothers, T. Harrison (Harry), Henry (an invalid, most-likely from birth), and a sister, Mary Elizabeth.
+Born in **1847**, Robert Garrett was followed by two brothers, T. Harrison (Harry), Henry (an invalid, most-likely from birth), and a sister, Mary Elizabeth.
 Robert was reared among the privileged graduating from Princeton College in 1867.
 However, when he was 16, he ran away from home to join the Virginia Company during the Civil War.
 His father persuaded him to return home and complete college.

-Built in 1853 but enlarged in the 1870s to encompass four houses made into one with approximately 40 rooms, 100 windows, and 16 fireplaces.
+Built in **1853** but enlarged in the **1870s** to encompass four houses made into one with approximately 40 rooms, 100 windows, and 16 fireplaces.
 Renovation was wedding present for Robert Garrett, the elder son of John Work Garrett who was the President of the Baltimore and Ohio Railroad, and Robert Garrett & Sons, bankers and his wife Mary Frick in 1872.

-- In 1860, Robert Garrett (Mary Elizabeth Garett's father) owned 1 male slave, employed a free black male, and three white servants
+- In **1860**, Robert Garrett (Mary Elizabeth Garett's father) owned 1 male slave, employed a free black male, and three white servants
 - Across the street in the Thomas Mansion, a French governess worked with four free blacks and two slaves

-Richard Macks (1844 - ca1932) ex-slave, caterer at 541 W. Biddle Street.
+**Richard Macks** (1844 - c.
+1932) ex-slave, caterer at 541 W. Biddle Street.
 Born into slavery in Charles County, spent 11 years as head butler to Robert Garrett at Garrett Jacobs Mansion.

-WPA Slave Narrative:
+See WPA Slave Narrative:

 > ”I was born in Charles County in Southern Maryland in the year of 1844.
 My father's name was William (Bill) and Mother's Harriet Mack, both of whom were born and reared in Charles County-the county that James Wilkes Booth took refuge in after the assassination of President Lincoln in 1865.
 I had one sister named Jenny and no brothers: let me say right here it was God's blessing I did not.
 Near Bryantown, a county center prior to the Civil War as a market for tobacco, grain and market for slaves.